yairEO/tagify/README.md

 </div>
 ```

-By default searching the suggestions is using fuzzy-search (see [settings](#settings)).
+By default searching the suggestions is using [fuzzy-search](https://en.wikipedia.org/wiki/Approximate_string_matching) (see [settings](#settings)).

-If you wish to assign *alias* to items (in your suggestion list), add the `searchBy` property to whitelist items you wish
+If you wish to assign *alias* to items (in your suggestion list), add the `searchBy` property to *whitelist* items you wish
 to have an *alias* for.

-In the below example, when typing a part of string which is included in the `searchBy` property, the suggested item will
+In the below example, typing a part of a string which is included in the `searchBy` property, for example *`land midd"`* -
-match "Israel" will be rendered in the suggestion list selectbox.
+the suggested item which match the value "Israel" will be rendered in the suggestions (dropdown) list.

 ### [Example](https://yaireo.github.io/tagify/#section-extra-properties) for a suggestion item alias